Nullvora/mabor/README.md

 <div align="left">
 <img align="right" src="https://raw.githubusercontent.com/tracel-ai/burn/main/assets/backend-chip.png" height="96px"/>

-Burn strives to be as fast as possible on as many hardwares as possible, with robust implementations.
+Mabor strives to be as fast as possible on as many hardwares as possible, with robust implementations.
 We believe this flexibility is crucial for modern needs where you may train your models in the cloud, then deploy on customer hardwares, which vary from user to user.